uberspark/uberxmhf/xmhf/README.md

 hypervisor framework supports only a single-guest and allows the guest direct access to all performance-critical system devices and device interrupts.

+XMHF currently runs on recent multicore x86 hardware virtualized platforms with support for dynamic root of trust and nested (2-dimensional) paging.
+The framework is capable of running unmodified legacy multiprocessor capable OSes such as Windows and Linux.

 Quick start to using XMHF
 =========================